adam-p/danforth-east/README.md

 * Automatically sign people up for blog post emails.
   - (Lots of complications.
 Feedburner no longer has an API.
 Need unsubscribe.
 Lots of work to roll our own.
 MailChimp, maybe?)

-* Volunteer management.
-Probably a new page.
-Make it easier for a volunteer manager to see whom has indicated a willingness to volunteer for what.
-Filter by interest areas.
-Ability to mass-email those members.
-  - Does mass-mail mean we need unsubscribe?
-Would need another field and a GAE email receiver.
-  - "Skills" probably needs to be included in this.
-  - Implemented: People can sign up as volunteers but not members (if they live outside the catchment area, for example).

 * If there's a renewal of a not-yet-expired member...?
 Push the renewal date into the future?
 But that makes no sense.
 Maybe "renewed date" should be changed to "expiry date" (or both).
   - Right now a premature renewal doesn't give the member any extra time.